MarvinTeichmann/tensorflow-fcn/README.md

 ### Finetuning and training

 For training use `vgg.build(images, train=True, num_classes=num_classes)` were images is q queue yielding image batches.
+Use a softmax_cross_entropy loss function on top of the output of vgg.up.
+An Implementation of the loss function can be found in `loss.py`.

-One can use arbitrary tensorflow training code.
 For example the one provided by [TensorVision](https://github.com/TensorVision/TensorVision/blob/9db59e2f23755a17ddbae558f21ae371a07f1a83/tensorvision/train.py)

 ## Content